mmastrac/blaze/crates/ssu/SSU.md

 - `<x>`: Session ID (A or B)
 - `<y>`: Session name, surrounded by `US` (`0x1F`) bytes (or `@` for null name)

+Expected Responses:

+When receiving an Open message, respond with a Report acknowledging Open:
+`="<x>@` (where `<x>` is the session ID).
+The receiver MAY also consider sending an AddCredits message for that session.

 ### Select session

 Format: `#<x>`